Autumn 2014 firewood collection season is open from 1 March 2014 to 30 June 2014

 Legislation governing domestic firewood collection

 The Forests Act 1958 and the Crown Land (Reserves) Act 1978 (for Shepparton Regional Park) and associated regulations establish the rules for domestic firewood collection without a permit.
-There are significant penalties for offences under those Acts, in particular fines up to $7042 or up to 1 year imprisonment, or both.
+There are significant penalties for offenses under those Acts, in particular fines up to $7218 or up to 1 year imprisonment or both.